kormax/osaifu-keitai-google-pixel/README.md

 # Eligibility and a root of the issue

-Both Google Pixel 7 and 6 series devices have the required applet provisoned in the SE from the factory, although other models could be supported too.
+Both Google Pixel 7 and 6 series devices have the required applet provisoned in the SE from the factory, although older models could be supported too.
 This can be checked in the following manner:

 If you download the [Osaifu-Keitai](https://play.google.com/store/apps/details?id=com.felicanetworks.mfm.main) app `com.felicanetworks.mfm.main` and try opening it from a non-japanese model, you'll be presented with a following deceiving error message.

  <img src="./assets/OK.INBOUND.UNSUPPORTED.jpg" alt="![Error message which signals that your device does indeed support Osaifu-Keitai but it is disabled]" width=250px>

-Upon apk decompilation and code inspection, we see that this app does following operations that lead to such an exception:
+After apk decompilation and code inspection, we see that this app does following operations that lead to this error:

-1. Upon start, app looks for a file at system path:
+1. Upon start, application looks for a file at system path:
 `/product/etc/felica/common.cfg`.
 If no file is found.
 App returns the following error message:
 `This phone doesn't support Osaifu-Keitai function.
 Close this application`.
-In this case you're SOL and your device or firmware is not compatible anyway.
+If that's the case, the device does not have needed configuration files and in addition lacks the applet or even the SE, so there is no way to overcome that.

-2. If such a file is found, app reads all entries/keys inside of it and saves them into a hash map.
+2. If a file is found, app reads all entries/keys inside of it and saves them into a hash map.
 We are interested in following entries:
    * 00000018
    * 00000015
    * 00000014

 3. On UI initialization, application calls `isCheckInbound` method, which then does the following:
 a) If key 00000018 is available, it checks if its value is "1".
-If that's the case, app assumes that Osaifu-Keitai is enabled.
+If that's the case, app assumes that Osaifu-Keitai is available on device.
 b) Otherwise, it retreives [ContentProvider](https://developer.android.com/guide/topics/providers/content-providers) URL from key 00000014 and column index 00000015.

 4. **This is the moment we are being screwed**.
 MSM app queries the provider, which in case of Google Pixel has URL:
 `content://com.google.android.pixelnfc.provider.DeviceInfoContentProvider/isJapanSku`, which corresponds to `com.google.android.pixelnfc` application.
-Upon apk inspection we can see that **the ONLY purpose of this app is to return 0 for non-japanese SKUs, thus forbidding you from using this feature**.
+On further APK inspection we can see that **the ONLY purpose of this app is to return 0 for non-japanese SKUs, thus forbidding you from using this feature**.
 Inside the source code we see that this app retreives SKU from system build props and checks if it is in a whitelist using the `isDeviceJapanSku` method, returning 1 if it is and 0 otherwise.

 5. Upon getting 0, MSM app returns the error code shown on the screenshot.